 Types of AWS Database Services

-You will find an AWS Database Service for just about any kind of database requirements.
+You will find an AWS Database Service for just about any kind of database requirement.
 One can import an existing MySQL, Oracle, or Microsoft SQL database into Amazon’s databases or even build their own relational or NoSQL databases from scratch.

-Following are different types of database services provided by AWS:
+The following are different types of database services provided by AWS:

 - Relational Database: In relational databases, the data is usually stored in a tabular format.
 Relational databases particularly use structured query language (SQL) to run queries to perform operations such as insertion, updating, deletion, and more.
-AWS provides following relational database services.
+AWS provides the following relational database services.